geode-sdk/docs/tutorials/modify.md

 };
 ```

 This will result in not modifying the intended function at all, because `onMoreGames` has return type `void` in MenuLayer, not `bool`.
+I previously tried to implement a check for this in the old version of the modify, but failed miserably.
+I should honestly try again, but I'm kinda scared that it may increase compile times.